-Sportsbet is an Australian-based bookmaker that offers sports and race betting.
+Sportsbet is an Australian-licensed bookmaker that offers sports and race betting.
 Sportsbet commenced operations in Darwin in 1993, and is licensed in the Northern Territory.
 In 2005, Sportsbet was on the brink of bankruptcy when Matthew Tripp purchased the company for just $250,000.
 The bookmaker has since enjoyed a complete turnaround and currently employs over 250 staff.
 In May 2009, Paddy Power, Ireland’s largest bookmaker, acquired 51% of Sportsbet.
 In September that year Sportsbet acquired All Sports Ltd, the owners of IASbet.
 In 2010 it was announced that Paddy Power would acquire full ownership of Sportsbet.
 This process was completed in March 2011.
-In June & July of 2011 both the Sportsbet and IASbet websites were overhauled.
-They now utilise the same website interface, but with different templates.
-They also appear to both offer the same odds, although the sign up bonuses and betting promotions differ between the two services.1, 2, 3
+In June & July of 2011 both the Sportsbet and IASbet websites were overhauled to utilise the same website interface, but with different templates.
+In August 2014 the IASbet website was discontinued with IASbet memberships transferred over to Sportsbet.1, 2, 3

 Sportsbet is often in the media.
 It advertises on TV and is occasionally in the news for its ad hoc betting promotions.
 For example, in 2009 Sportsbet paid out all bets on Federer to win Wimbledon before the tournament started.
 It also paid out bets on England to win the 2010-11 Ashes Series after Day One of the 3rd Ashes Test.
 Sportsbet always has a myriad of betting promotions on at any given time.
-It also offers free to enter competitions such as the AFL & NRL million dollar tipping and the NRL & AFL Friday 500.
+It also offers free to enter competitions such as the AFL & NRL million dollar tipping.

 Services and Features